meljel/jlox/README.md

 - Error for omitting LH operand of binary operators
 - [IMPL] Allow numbers in string concatenation
 - [IMPL] Handle division by 0
+- Jupyter notebook-style eval/print of expression on last line
+- Printing nil gives an error
+- Calling methods on nil gives an error, etc.
+- Add break to loops (and continue)

 Code-level TODOs
 - Use multiline strings for GenerateAST code